data anonymization referential integrity anonymize data

 Data Anonymization Methods

 The following data anonymization methods define how and when anonymization is applied in the data lifecycle.
-A robust strategy often combines static, dynamic, and automated approaches.
+An effective strategy often combines static, dynamic, and automated approaches.

 How to Choose a Data Anonymization Tool